Arcadia-Science/2022-actin-prediction/README.md

 **Included approaches**

-1. Fraction of residues shared between a query protein and an annotated actin protein.
+1. Fraction of specific functional residues shared between a query protein and an annotated actin protein.

 **Future approaches**